ssmirr/appdev-chapters/minimal-javascript.md

  1. Break the default behavior of links and forms, so when the user clicks on them, they don't go anywhere.
  2. Make the GET/PATCH/POST/DELETE request to whatever route that the link or form would have made in the background, using JavaScript.
  3. From the action, respond with a bit of jQuery instead of with a `.html.erb` template.
- 4. The jQuery will run in the user's browser to update just the part of the page that needs it (adding the comment, removing the like, etc).
+ 4. The jQuery will run in the user's browser to update just the part of the page that needs it (adding the comment, changing the like count, etc).
  5. Voilá!
 Ajax!

 That's coming up next.